inferno986return/python-pcep/Module2.md

 Hello World
 ```

+Let's introduce the concept of *positional arguments*.
+In this case, `"Hello"` and `"World"` are positional arguments which have been applied to the `print()` function.
+Their order is very important as that is the order the function processes.

 The comma will add a space between the variables and keep them on one line as the newline `\n` is at the end of the `print()` function, at least by default.
 Let's try outputting `"Hello"` and `"World"` over separate lines, but using only one `print()` function:

 ```